-In the United States, there were 22,400 jobs for Furniture Finisher in 2016.
+There were about 22,400 jobs for Furniture Finisher in 2016 (in the United States).
 There is little to no growth in job opportunities for Furniture Finisher.
 There will be an estimated 2,000 positions for Furniture Finisher per year.

 The states with the most job growth for Furniture Finisher are Utah, Florida, and Nevada.
 Watch out if you plan on working in New Hampshire, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

 Average Furniture Finishers Salary

 The average yearly salary of a Furniture Finisher ranges between $22,600 and $48,720.

 Furniture Finishers who work in Connecticut, New Hampshire, or Nebraska, make the highest salaries.

 How much do Furniture Finishers make in different U.S. states?

 |State||Annual Mean Salary|

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Furniture Finishers: